juzzas/camelforth-z80-bootrom/README.md

 This file contains a number of Forth words that are used to control the terminal, (such as CLS, AT, INK, PAPER) and a simple RANDOM number generator.

+Use `RUN80` to run the demo if you're using the RC2014 Pico VGA module in 80 column, or a terminal emulator.
+(The Pico VGA module with ignore the colour commands.)

+Use `RUN40` to run the demo if you're using the RC2014 Pico VGA module in 40 column colour.

 ## blink.fth

 This is a simple Forth program that will blink the LED on the RC2014.